pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 4. Download the key and move it to the .SSH folder in your ~/ (home/) directory.
 If there is no such folder, make it.
 5. Make sure file access rights on your private key is limited to you only and remove any "other users" permissions on the key.
 If this is not done, you will not be able to log on to the cloud instance.
 If you get error "Permission is to open" then you need to open a terminal and execute `chmod 600 <path to your private key>` chmod 600 will make the file read/write for the owner only and no other users or groups.

-A simple explaination of how it works: http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html.
+A simple explaination of how ssh-keys works: http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html.

 The OpenStack software helps you create/import keys, and will make sure that your public keys are injected in the instaces you create.
 The private key should be private and is for you to safekeep on your clients.